-Assessment Tool: Type of assessment: What is assessed: The underpinning knowledge required to undertake the tasks, as outlined in the elements and performance criteria.
-Activities AT1 Formative assessment Formative assessments will be completed progressively as participants work through their training.
+Assessment Tool: Type of assessment: What is assessed: Activities AT1 Formative assessment The underpinning knowledge required to undertake the tasks, as outlined in the elements and performance criteria.
+Formative assessments will be completed progressively as participants work through their training.
 Trainer / assessors will determine how and when these activities should be completed.
 Questions AT2 Summative assessment Required knowledge - evidence collected in response to the theory questions will support participants' competence with regard to the required knowledge.
-Case studies, portfolio, scenarios, Summative assessment 2 Required knowledge, critical aspects for assessment and, in some cases, required skills - projects will be theoretical or practical. workplace projects AT3 Evidence collected in response to the project questions and activities will support the judgement of competence.

-Required skills to undertake the tasks outlined in the elements and performance criteria.

-The third-party report allows trainer / assessors to evaluate evidence which is collected in work situations or contexts when it is not practical for them to collect the evidence themselves.
+Workplace Project Summative assessment 2 Required knowledge, critical aspects for assessment and, in some cases, required skills - projects will be theoretical or practical.
+AT3 Evidence collected in response to the project questions and activities will support the judgement of competence.
+Supplementary evidence Required skills to undertake the tasks outlined in the elements and performance criteria.
+Third party report (in workplace) AT4 The third-party report allows trainer / assessors to evaluate evidence which is collected in work situations or contexts when it is not practical for them to collect the evidence themselves.
+It is an optional, practical tool for collecting performance evidence over a period of time and in different contexts.
+Trainer / assessors should refer to the AT3 Instructions for specific information about third party evidence collection.
+A third party should be someone who can interact with and observe the participant on a regular basis.
+Preference should be given to the participant's manager or direct supervisor; however if this is not viable, a suitably experienced / qualified work colleague might act as a third party.